Varrkan82/pinger/README.md

 # pinger
-Check host alailability with ping and send Telegram Alert
+Checking host availability with ping and send Telegram Alert